Yleisradio/botsikot/README.md

 ## Usage

 ### Generating headings
-You need to customize botsikot/protected/command/GenerateCommand.php for this to work with your source material `php5 botsikot/protected/ yiic.php generate`
+You need to customize botsikot/protected/command/GenerateCommand.php for this to work with your source material.
+`php5 botsikot/protected/ yiic.php generate`

 ### Send Tweets